 This is the perfect fundraiser around finals week, when people need a little sweet motivation!

 3. Volleyball (or any sport!)
 Tournament

 Host a volleyball, soccer, or any sports tournament!
 Have Greek and non-Greek organizations sign up a team at a set price per team.
 Create brackets to determine who will win the tournament, and see if local vendors will donate items to use as a prize!

 Example: More Than Conquerors has set up a fundraising page with Donorbox for their volleyball battle event.
 They help students and families during their struggling times.
 With this fundraiser, the team is raising funds for the van that transports school students all year long.
 As you can see in the image below, they are transparent about their impact and have used a simple donation form for collecting fees for the game.

-Ask local pizza places to donate pizza to your event.
+Ask local pizza places to donate pizza to your fundraising event.
 You’d be surprised at how many places are willing to donate for a philanthropy event, so don’t be shy in asking small and big businesses for a pizza donation.
 Sell tickets to the event- which include entry and pizza of course!